 Emerging Network Roundtables provide spaces for relationship-building, information exchange, and sparking of new collaborations between practitioners.
 Participation is open to Network signatories.
 Roundtable themes are generated by Members who are welcome to propose new roundtables or working groups to the Steering Committee.
-To date, the Sentinel Site Network Roundtable is the only group that has established regular meetings, while others listed below are in their formative stages.

 Climate-Biodiversity Sentinel Site Network Roundtable

-Lisa Micheli, Christina Sloop, Co-Chairs
+Lisa Micheli, Steve Monfort, Co-Chairs